it-t4mpan/flippersnare/Readme.md

 ## How to Implement

-- Simply clone or download the repository, then open the `index.html` file in any modern web browser.
+- Simply clone or download the repository, then open the `index.php` file in any modern web browser.
 - There is no need for any external installations; all required libraries like TailwindCSS, CodeMirror, and JSZip are imported via CDNs.

 ## Libraries and Technologies